Sefyuizilife/PayMyBuddy/readme.md

 - Copy the file "application.properties.example"
 - Rename it to "application.properties"
-- Provide the requested configuration information
+- Provide the requested configuration information in [bracket].
 ***